makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 # Background

 * Whisper (Radford+ 2022), OpenAI’s SotA automatic speech recognition (ASR)
-  * alternatives such as HuBERT and Wav2Vec2-BERT, since previous works  have shown that
+  * alternatives such as HuBERT and Wav2Vec2-BERT
   * Whisper has a stronger language encoding module at capturing speaker attribs (Kyung+ 2024; Yang+ 2023)
     * due to its pretraining objective of transcription/translation.
-* speech recognition vastly improved (Radford+ 2022; Hsu+ 2021).
-However, they
+* speech recognition vastly improved (Radford+ 2022; Hsu+ 2021)
   * hE limited ability to capture deeper semantics and speaker attributes compared to a text-based language model (Chen+ 2024; Dong+ 2022).
   * Prior works that have addressed this have targeted a very narrow scope of psychological attributes (Busso+ 2008).
-  * need for bridging speech encoders’ acoustic robustness with the psychological depth of text-based language models—a challege we ie embedding fundamental psychological dimensions present in one’s speech.
+  * need for bridging speech encoders’ acoustic robustness with the psychological depth of text-based language models—a challege
+    * ie embedding fundamental psychological dimensions present in one’s speech.
 * Multi-level fusion architectures leveraging both acoustic and lexical features
-  * improve performance in emotion recognition, speaker identification, and other downstream tasks.
-For instance, (
+  * improve performance in emotion recognition, speaker identification, and other downstream tasks
   * Zhao+ (2022) demonstrates that
-    coattention-based early fusion and late fusion using Wav2Vec2.0 (Baevski+ 2020; Schneider+ 2019) and BERT (Devlin+ 2019) outperform SotA emotion recognition benchmarks.
-Other recent works
+    coattention-based early fusion and late fusion
+    using Wav2Vec2.0 (Baevski+ 2020; Schneider+ 2019) and BERT (Devlin+ 2019)
+    outperform SotA emotion recognition benchmarks
   * text only-input
     * inject acoustic nuances into language models using textual descriptions of speech characteristics (Wu+ 2024) or
-    * common-sense reasoning through historical utterances from the speaker (Fu, 2024).
-However, this approach does
+    * common-sense reasoning through historical utterances from the speaker (Fu, 2024)
-    * not fully leverage the cross-modal dependencies between text and audio, as
+    * not fully leverage the cross-modal dependencies between text and audio
-* cross-modal alignment provide foundational insights for this integration.
+* cross-modal alignment provide foundational insights for this integration
   * Compositional Contrastive Learning (Chen+ 2021)
     distilled audio-visual knowlege into video representations
     by aligning teacher-student embeddings across modalities,
     embedding rich semantics from teacher-audio and image models into the studentvideo model.
   * Dong+ (2022): intent classification of spoken language
-    * contrastive loss using both speech and language features.
-These works
+    * contrastive loss using both speech and language features
   * sum
     * the cross-modal alignment objective embeds information from different modalities into shared spaces to capture their relationships, while
     * contrastive learning aids in grouping related inputs across different modalities (eg audio and text segments) while separating unrelated pairs (Ye+ 2022).
   * align text and audio include
     * SpeechBERT (Chuang+ 2020), which